armenaslikyan86/brand-guidelines-extractor/README.md

-# Brand Guidelines Extractor
+# Design Data Analyzer

-This proof-of-concept CLI inspects design reference images with OpenAI's GPT-4o Vision and produces a polished brand-guidelines specification that designers can hand off to stakeholders.
+This proof-of-concept CLI inspects design reference images with OpenAI's GPT-4o Vision and produces a polished design data specification that designers can hand off to stakeholders.

 ## Prerequisites